 - Uni: Uni is the edible portion of meat inside a sea urchin.
 They are usually yellow or orange and have a custard-like consistency.
 Purchase fresh uni from your local fish market.

-How To Make Nigiri at Home (Step-by-Step Instructions with Photos)
+How to Make Nigiri at Home

 Making nigiri at home is a lot easier than you may think.
 Once you’ve mastered the technique, you’ll be able to recreate

-Step 1: Cook The Rice
+Step 1: Cook the Rice

 Use authentic short-grain sushi rice for the best result.
 It’s best to use 1 cup of water for each cup of rice and cook until it’s fluffy.
 Transfer the cooked rice to a bowl and allow it to cool a bit.

-Step 2: Season The Rice
+Step 2: Season the Rice

 Season the rice with sushi vinegar.
 This helps to give the rice its delicious umami flavor.
 If you don’t have sushi vinegar, season with white vinegar, salt, and sugar.

-Step 3: Prepare The Topping (Slice The Fish, Or Cook The Eggs, Etc.)
+Step 3: Prepare the Topping (Slice the Fish, or Cook the Eggs, etc.)

 If you’re making Tamago nigiri, go ahead and prepare your eggs.
 If you will be using fish such as salmon, tuna, or yellowtail, use a very sharp knife to slice your fish.
 Cut the fish into pieces that are about 3 inches long, 1 inch wide, and 1/4 inch in thickness.

-Step 4: Shape The Rice
+Step 4: Shape the Rice

 Scoop out about 3 tablespoons of rice and place in your hand.
 Squeeze the rice until it forms an oval shape.
 Use your hand to flatten the bottom.